postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 ![](https://assets.postman.com/postman-docs/api-builder-nr-services.jpg)

 Select the name of a service to open a new tab in Postman containing an APM dashboard.
-The dashboard is continually updated with:
+The dashboard is updated with:

 * Graphs for web transaction time, throughput, error rate, and apdex score.
 Select a point on a graph to show an exact value for that time.
 * Tables of violation Events, slowest transactions by time, and deployments.